 I'm not aware of any tours that focus just on Ghirardelli Square, but there are tours that include it.

 Free walking tour.
 SF City Guides, a non-profit organization, gives high-quality walking tours all over the city.
-Their Fisherman's Wharf tour is excellent (I went on it recently) and starts at Ghirardelli Square.
+Their Fisherman's Wharf tour is excellent (I went on it) and starts at Ghirardelli Square.
 The guide begins with information on Ghirardelli, then moves on the other areas of Fisherman's Wharf.
 No reservations necessary, no charge, just show up at the scheduled time.
 See SF City Guides for more info.

 Hop On Hop Off bus tours.
 The double decker buses stop at Fisherman's Wharf, and of course Ghirardelli Square is one of the attractions covered in the tour.
 See HOHO bus tours for more info and booking.

 SF Trolley City Tour.
 Popular 3-hour tour of the city on a motorized cable car. $64 ($12 off right now).
 See city tour for info and booking.

 Popular annual events at Ghirardelli Square:

 The Ghirardelli Chocolate Festival.
 This is a very popular event featuring chefs demonstrating their chocolate prowess, dessert tastings and local wines to sample.
 It usually takes place the second weekend of September.
 2020 dates to be announced.

 Ghirardelli Christmas Tree Lighting.
 Every year in late November they put up a big tree in the square and have a festive tree-lighting ceremony with Santa and music.